 Removing your dentures at the end of every day is an important routine that will very soon become second nature.
-But when you’re new to wearing dentures, it’s natural to worry about the best way to remove and maintain them without causing any damage.
+But when you’re new to dentures and denture adhesive, it’s natural to worry about how to clean dentures and remove them without causing any damage.

-If in doubt, just follow our simple denture removal and cleaning guide for easy, safe and hygienic denture care.
+If in doubt, learn more about denture adhesive cream and follow our simple denture removal and cleaning guide to know how to clean dentures easily, safely and hygienically.

 If you follow these simple instructions, your dentures should be in the best possible condition to provide the most comfortable fit and firm hold.
-If you have any problems whatsoever, do not hesitate to contact your dentist.
+If you have any problems whatsoever on how to remove or how to clean dentures, do not hesitate to contact your dentist.